 PA Custody Factors: 16 Child Custody Factors Courts Consider

 Judges consider and closely weigh many elements that when it comes to determining child custody for a divorcing family.
 For this reason courts will want to know as much as possible about the family dynamics, health and wellness of the parents, as well as their relationship with the children.
-Then they will try to determine a fair arrangement that is in the best interest of the children.
+Based on these findings, they will try to determine a fair arrangement that is in the best interest of the children.

 If you’re looking for the best custody lawyers in PA, we can help.

 Here are 16 PA custody factors that are commonly considered by the courts:

 - Which party is more likely to encourage and permit frequent and continuing contact between the child and another party?
 Courts want to know that the custodial parent will foster a positive relationship with the other parent.

 - Is there present and past abuse* committed by a party or member of the party’s household?
 Is there a continued risk of harm to the child or an abused party?
 Which party can better provide adequate safeguards and supervision of the child? (*Abuse as defined in section 6102 of the Protection From Abuse Act).
 Its of the highest importance that children live in a safe and healthy environment.
 Any record of abuse will be carefully weighed.